By Paweł Fertyk

 We aim to perform all three interviews within a two week period either via phone or if possible, in the office at our Delivery Hero HQ.

-When the interview process is finished you can expect an offer and feedback within 1-3 days.
+When the interview process is finished, you can expect to hear back from us within 5 business days.

 Prerequisites for Technical Interviews